nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 The location library provides functionality for retrieving the location of a device using different positioning methods such as:

-* GNSS satellite positioning including Assisted GPS (A-GPS) and Predicted GPS (P-GPS) data.
+* GNSS satellite positioning including Assisted GNSS (A-GNSS) and Predicted GPS (P-GPS) data.
 * Cellular positioning.
 * Wi-Fi positioning.